lightning/bolts/07-routing-gossip.md

 `node-id-2` using `bitcoin-key-2`

-The creating node MUST set `node-signature-1` and `node-signature-2` to the signaturea of the double-SHA256 of message after the end of `node-signature-2`, using `node-id-1` and `node-id-2` as keys respectively.
+The creating node MUST set `node-signature-1` and `node-signature-2` to the signature of the double-SHA256 of the message after the end of `node-signature-2`, using `node-id-1` and `node-id-2` as keys respectively.

 The receiving node MUST ignore the message if the output specified